AQIB-NAWAB/Project-Guide/guide.md

    - explain the weak approach *and* the right one, then have the mentee build only the right one — never make them build the broken version;
    - deep chapters that actually teach the concept;
    - reading woven through the text, with **"Topics to read"** and **"Interesting to read"** blocks where they help (see §10);
+   - **each chapter is a feature area broken into 20–30 sub-chapters** following the arc — set the scene → learn it → reading → build it (in basic steps) → checklist — not one undivided wall (Rules 4, 24, §7);
+   - **a Build it cluster of many tiny steps** that scaffolds the project — name the folders/files to create, the table/column, the library to choose; one step per sub-chapter; ✅do/❌don't at each; continuity ("you have X, now add Y"); how to verify — all without handing over the solution code (Rules 25, 27, §9.6).
+This is the part most drafts get wrong: they teach but don't *guide the build*;
+   - **intuitive, human, product-shaped** framing and names throughout (Rule 26);
    - a Definition of Done (or Key takeaways) at the end of every chapter.

    You don't need a clever prompt.
 Point the AI at this manual and hold the line — but **first have it ask you the questions below** so it isn't guessing the difficulty, stack, or domain.